soldatov-s/go-gpss/Readme.md

 - Facility - Any facility
 - Hole - Hole in which fall in transactions
 All blocks need to add in Pipeline and than start simulation.
-For generate random values used pseudo-random generation function from math/rand After simulation you can print report about simulation
+For generate random values used pseudo-random generation function from math/rand.
+After simulation you can print report about simulation.

 # Example
 Barbershop: random client go to Barbershop every 18 minutes with deviation 6 minutes.